conjurdemos/Accelerator-AgentGuard/ag-end-to-end/README.md

 4) Try stopping the Ollama agent (ctrl-C) and running it with a more capable (larger) LLM like gpt-oss:20b.
     - cd ollama-agent
     - ./1-run-ollama.sh gpt-oss:20b

-    gpt-oss is a model tuned for tool use and can handle much more complex queries than llama3.1:1b.
+    gpt-oss is an open-source model tuned for tool use that can handle natural language queries requiring complex SQL generation.